swarajladke/Elora/README.md

-# 🌈 Euphoria - Dynamic Glow Theme Engine for VS Code
+# 🌈 Elora - Dynamic Glow Theme Engine for VS Code

-**Euphoria** is a next-gen **dynamic glowing theme engine** for Visual Studio Code.
+**Elora** is a next-gen **dynamic glowing theme engine** for Visual Studio Code.
 It brings your editor to life with **real-time glowing animations** that respond to your current theme color — adding an aesthetic and immersive coding experience.

 > 💡 Created with ❤️ by [Swaraj Ladke](https://github.com/swarajladke)